 Just next to Soho is Nolita, filled with lesser-known shops and one of a kind labels as well as standards for the fashionable set like Opening Ceremony to Jil Sander and Derek Lam.
 Ladies boutiques include Poppy, Saja, Calypso, Vince, and Sigerson Morrison, while men’s stores include Odin and Gant and Lord Willy’s and White Chalk.
 There are also home décor shops and the McNally Jackson bookstore.

 The West Village

 The historic West Village has an eclectic mix of well-known brands and under the radar boutiques, making it the perfect spot to shop for gifts or those oddities that you didn’t even know you needed.
 Freshen up your home with a scented candle from Diptyque or Aedes de Venustas.
-Or freshen up your personal care routine from the hallowed halls of the C.O.
+Or freshen up your care routine from the hallowed halls of the C.O.
 Bigelow apothecary shop.
-For rugged but comfy menswear, there’s Freemans Sporting Club and for trendy women there’s Otte.
-For a sweet bauble or sparkling something there’s Lucite, which also cares Alexis Bittar and there’s some classic finds to be found at French import A.P.C.
+For rugged but comfy menswear, there’s Freemans Sporting Club, and for trendy women there’s Otte.
+For a sweet bauble or sparkling something, there’s Lucite, which also cares Alexis Bittar and there are some classic finds to be found at French import A.P.C.
 And if you’re looking for something ahead of the current fashion wave, there is Maison Martin Margiela.

 And for major brands and chains for staples like jeans and sweaters, you can find nationwide chains around the city, although there seems to be an abundance of them in the crowded Midtown area.